 The second and third metering rows are supported from Version 4.24 software onwards, and only by Router Module MKII systems.
-Due to the physical size of the displays, the classic mc56 supports a maximum of two meter rows (as opposed to three on the MKII).

 The first (lower) row always meters the active bank/layer, while the upper rows can be assigned to a "hidden" bank/layer of channels.
 Assignments can be made either "permanently" for the production or switched "on the fly" from user buttons.
 This allows you to enable and disable the upper metering rows, and/or meter different sets of channels.
 See Multi-row Metering Configuration for details.